daisyUniverse/TwitFix/readme.md

 **Note**: If you enjoy this service, please considering donating via [Ko-Fi](https://ko-fi.com/robin_universe) to help cover server costs

+# Monthly Contributors

+TwitFix is run for free, period, I have no plans to monetize it directly in any way ( no ads, no premium accounts with more features ) so I rely on donations to keep TwitFix running, and I have created the option to [donate on a monthly basis using my KoFi](https://ko-fi.com/robin_universe#tier16328580186740)

+Here's a a list of the people who help to keep this project alive

+1. First Contributor and Twitter Funnyman **Chris Burwell** ( [@countchrisdo](https://twitter.com/countchrisdo) on Twitter )

 ## How to run (server side)

 this script uses the youtube-dl python module, along with flask, twitter and pymongo, so install those with pip (you can use `pip install -r requirements.txt`) and start the server with `python twitfix.py`